Latest Updates

 Advanced password management;

-Developers don’t promote tool features, so you should read the documentation to find all perks of the free and paid version;
+Developers don’t promote tool features, so you should read the documentation to find all the perks of the free and paid version;

 Supports multiple operating systems;